 Disadvantages of a mouse platform:

 - The platform raises the mouse a little above the keyboard.
 Using a slightly higher arm support with the platform can position your hand more naturally.

 How can a shorter keyboard help computer users?

 Computer keyboards come in many sizes.
-By using a shorter (35.6 cm or 14" long) keyboard instead of a regular (45.7 cm or 18" long) one, you will have an extra 10.2 cm or 4 inches of space at the side of the keyboard where the mouse can be placed (Figure 4).
+By using a shorter (35.6 cm or 14" long) keyboard instead of a regular (45.7 cm or 18" long) one, you will have an extra 10.2 cm or 4 inches of space beside the keyboard where the mouse can be placed (Figure 4).

 Advantages of a shorter keyboard:

-- The extra 10.2 cm (4 inches) gained by using a shorter keyboard will make you have to reach sideways much less.
+- The extra 10.2 cm (4 inches) gained by using a shorter keyboard will reduce reaching or leaning.

 - Fewer sideways movements mean you will be more comfortable and less likely to get injured.

 - A shorter keyboard means you have to get used to a slightly different key arrangement.
 However, most people don't mind this adjustment as long as using the mouse becomes more comfortable.